Vyral/base-template/_posts/new-post.md

 {% include pullquote.html %}

-&nbsp;

-**Higher interest rates have made buyers more cautious.** They’re calculating their monthly payments and determining how much extra they’ll need to spend on repairs.
+&nbsp;**Higher interest rates have made buyers more cautious.** They’re calculating their monthly payments and determining how much extra they’ll need to spend on repairs.
 When they identify updates required, they often request credits or ask the seller to make the necessary fixes.
 With homes staying on the market for a bit longer, sellers are more willing to negotiate.

 **What does this mean for you as a seller?** The condition of your home matters.
 To minimize inspection issues, address repairs before listing.
 Address minor issues that buyers will likely notice.
 If you know your furnace is at the end of its life, consider replacing it or adjusting your price to reflect it.

 **Today’s buyers are more selective and informed.** Selling a home that’s clean, well-maintained, and problem-free helps you stand out and close faster.
-If you’re unsure about which repairs are worth doing, feel free to call or text us at [**952-212-3597**](tel:952-212-3597) or email us at [**<u>ChadandSara@edinarealty.com</u>**<u>.</u>](mailto:ChadandSara@edinarealty.com) We're happy to take a look and provide you with some direction, so you can get ahead of any inspection surprises and position your home to sell with confidence.
+If you’re unsure about which repairs are worth doing, feel free to call or text us at [**952-212-3597**](tel:952-212-3597) or email us at [**<u>ChadandSara@edinarealty.com</u>**<u>.</u>](mailto:ChadandSara@edinarealty.com) We’re happy to take a look and provide you with some direction, so you can get ahead of any inspection surprises and position your home to sell with confidence.